 Fishing the canal between Tellico Lake and Fort Loudoun Reservoir, a nearly 40-mile run from take-off, Gustafson found just the right amount of current and hard bottom to hold quality smallmouths in relatively deeper 18- to 20-foot zones.

 “It was lights out—way better than I thought it would be.
 There were more fish than I would have thought and there were some big smallmouths, too.
 My attitude was maybe I’ll be able to catch a keeper smallmouth.
 I was really hoping to catch two or three bass a day and survive the tournament.
 That’s how I went into it.
 So it was really incredible how it worked out,” remarks Gustafson.

 “I pulled up on Day 1 into the canal between Tellico and Fort Loudoun.
 There’s a fair amount of current in there so I was working controlled drifts over a hard rock bottom the fish were using as a current break.
 It all worked out that first day, and I got a limit fairly quickly,” says Gustafson.

-“Day 3 was the same deal and then on Day 4 we had an hour-and-a-half fog delay.
-I had over a seven pound lead going into the final day but I still had to catch some fish.
+“Day 3 was the same deal and then on Day 4, we had an hour-and-a-half fog delay.
+I had over a seven-pound lead going into the final day but I still had to catch some fish.
 So it was a little stressful knowing that I was going to miss the prime morning bite.
 We took off at 8:30 and caught a keeper on my first two drifts so that kind of set the tone.
-The fish were still there and I slowly picked away at it and ended up getting my five keepers.
-I checked in early in Knoxville and was pretty comfortable with what I’d caught and it was a good end result—a lifelong dream for me to have stayed in that seven pound lead for first place.”
+The fish were still there and I slowly picked away at them and ended up getting my five keepers.
+I checked in early in Knoxville and was pretty comfortable with what I’d caught and it was a good end-result—a lifelong dream for me to have stayed in that seven-pound lead for first place.”

 In terms of how Gustafson caught his fish, he relied on the “moping” technique at the Tennessee River event, also known as Damiki rigging.